 A series of conduit based algorithms in Haskell.

-I have also made some code available for reproducible research.
+I have also made some code available for reproducible research of published papers.

 These are projects that work but which I am not too interested in pursuing right now, but which I might revive in the future.